CloudsDocker/cloudsdocker.github.io/_posts/2023/02/2023-02-14-productive-coding-guide.md

 > The heart can see what is invisible to the eye.

+# Github web

+## To quickly go to file search page
+ - `t` to search file

 # Stash (Atlassian)

 ## To quickly switch to code diff or summary

 - `1` number one in keyboard will navigate page to "overview page", so you can check popovers, comments, etc.
 - `2` number two in keyboard will navigate `diff` page to view each detailed differences